Good Works in the Eyes of God

 Ephesians 5:2, NKJV“And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.

 Romans 12:1-2, NKJV“I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”

 Good works are our witness to the unsaved.

-It is our witness to unsaved souls, which God the Holy Spirit uses as one of the means by which He brings lost souls to faith in Christ.
+It is our witness to unsaved souls, which God ,the Holy Spirit, uses as one of the ways to bring lost souls to faith in Christ.

 Matthew 5:16, NKJV, “Let your light so shine before men, that they may see your good works and glorify your Father in heaven.”

 1 Peter 2:11-12, NKJV “Beloved, I beg you as sojourners and pilgrims, abstain from fleshly lusts which war against the soul, having your conduct honorable among the Gentiles [that is, among the unsaved], that when they speak against you as evildoers, they may, by your good works which they observe, glorify God in the day of visitation.”